Frobenius height of prismatic cohomology with coefficients

 In the remainder of this subsection, we discuss the relation between weights of an $F$-gauge and heights of its underlying $F$-crystal.
 First we observe that the Frobenius twist of an $F$-gauge is eventually $I$-adically filtered. \begin{proposition} Let $S$ be a quasiregular semiperfectoid ring, let $E=(E,\Fil^\bullet E, \widetilde{\varphi}_E)\in \FG^\perf(X)$ be of weight $[a,b]$.
 Denote by $\Fil^\bullet (\varphi^*E)$ the filtered base change of $\Fil^\bullet E$ along $\varphi_{\Prism_S}:\Fil^\bullet_N \Prism_S\to I^\bullet \Prism_S$. \begin{enumerate}[(i)] \item The Frobenius structure $\widetilde{\varphi}_E$ induces a filtered map $v:\Fil^\bullet (\varphi^*E) \to I^\bullet\otimes E$, which is an isomorphism on $\Fil^{\geq b}(-)$.
 In particular, the filtered complex $\Fil^{\geq b} (\varphi^*E)$ is isomorphic to the $I$-adic filtration $I^{\geq b}\otimes E$. \item For $i\in \mathbb{Z}$, the weight filtration induces a finite increasing exhaustive filtration of range $[a,b]$ on the map $\Gr^i (v): \Gr^i(\varphi^*E) \to \bar{I}^{i}E$, such that its $j$-th graded piece of the map is

 \end{enumerate} \end{proposition} \begin{proof} We first notice that as $\Fil^\bullet E$ is a filtered perfect complex over $\Fil^\bullet_N \Prism_S$, its filtered base change

 is also a filtered perfect complex over $I^\bullet \Prism_S$.
 Moreover, as the ring $\Prism_S$ is $(p,I)$-complete, the filtered ring $I^\bullet \Prism_S$ is thus filtered complete.
-In particular, by \Cref{perfect over complete is complete}\footnote{This Proposition and in fact the whole \Cref{Completeness of Nygaard filtration via filtered de Rham realization}, is independent of contents before it.} and the perfectness, the filtered complex $\Fil^\bullet (\varphi^* E)$ and hence $\Fil^{\geq b} (\varphi^* E)$ is also filtered complete and $(p,I)$-complete automatically.
+In particular, by \Cref{perfect over complete is complete} and the perfectness, the filtered complex $\Fil^\bullet (\varphi^* E)$ and hence $\Fil^{\geq b} (\varphi^* E)$ is also filtered complete and $(p,I)$-complete automatically.
 Notice that by the perfectness again, the $\Prism_S$-complex $E$ is $I$-adic complete.
 So to show the filtered map $\Fil^{\geq b}(v)$ is a filtered isomorphism, it suffices to check the associated map of the graded pieces.

 We then note by construction that the map $v$ can be factored as the composition

 where the map $\varphi_E$ is a filtered isomorphism, and to prove (i) it suffices to show that $\Gr^{\geq b} (u)$ is a graded isomorphism.
 On the other hand, the weight filtration of $\Gr^\bullet E$ induces a finite increasing exhaustive filtration on the graded map $\Gr^\bullet (u)$ above, whose $j$-th associated graded is